Nancy-Jennifer/healthconnect-experience-lab/README.md

 ## Predictive Relevance ≠ Causal Importance

-A variable that is useful in a predictive model is not automatically a causal mechanism or an operational intervention target.
+A variable that contributes to a predictive model is not automatically a causal mechanism or an operational intervention target.

+## Standalone Analytics ≠ Multivariable Predictive Contribution

+A variable may show weak standalone differentiation while still contributing modestly within a multivariable model.

 ## Statistical Significance ≠ Business Significance

-P-values are interpreted alongside:
+Results are interpreted alongside:

 - effect size;
 - robustness;